willfriel1028/MarchMadness_Analytics_Report/output_walkthrough.md

 Since this output is meant to analyze a second-round matchup, the most relevant advancement rank to focus on is the Sweet 16 Rank, since the winner of this game would move on to that round.

-Arizona ranks 18th in likelihood to reach the Sweet 16.
-As a 4 seed, their expected placement should be in the 13–16 range, so ranking 18th is slightly worse than expectation.
-However, their other advancement ranks tell a fuller story: they rate very highly in the Elite 8 (10th overall) and National Champion rank (10th overall).
-This suggests that while they may not be quite as strong in the 4-seed range for simply getting to the Sweet 16, they have a higher ceiling profile if they do advance.
+Arizona ranks 14th in likelihood to reach the Sweet 16.
+As a 4 seed, their expected placement should be in the 13–16 range, so ranking 14th is the expectation.
+However, their other advancement ranks tell a fuller story: they rate very highly in the Elite 8 (10th overall) and National Champion rank (9th overall).
+This suggests that while they are where you expect in the 4-seed range for simply getting to the Sweet 16, they have a higher ceiling profile if they do advance.

-Oregon comes in at 26th, while a 5 seed is expected to be in the 17–20 range.
+Oregon comes in at 27th, while a 5 seed is expected to be in the 17–20 range.
 This puts them well below expectation for a 5 seed.
-Their later-round ranks (27th, 28th, 30th) confirm a pattern of consistent underperformance relative to historical expectations for this seed line.
+Their later-round ranks (27th, 25th, 32nd) confirm a pattern of consistent underperformance relative to historical expectations for this seed line.

 Arizona is forecasted at 1.78 wins (#10 overall).
 This is quite strong for a 4 seed, and their rank (10th overall) suggests they’re closer to the profile of a borderline 3 seed.
 Oregon is forecasted at 1.25 wins (#26 overall).
 This aligns closely with a mid-tier 6 or 7 seed, indicating they are likely overseeded as a 5.